Action Center

 Tennessee patients deserve high-quality and safe care across health care settings and plans to rectify the problem of the dissolution of the TMIRTB are under discussion.

-View all Tennessee legislative and regulatory activity that ASRT follows.
+View all state legislative and regulatory activity that ASRT follows.

 Out of Session

-You can familiarize yourself with Tennessee laws and legislative process, guidelines for the rule-making process and helpful resources provided by clicking on the links under each heading.
+You can familiarize yourself with Tennessee laws and legislative process by clicking on the following links:

 Tennessee General Assembly